nicolashuberIT/flight-analyzer/docs/research/research-report.md

 ### Quality Analysis

 The `flight-analyzer` tool introduces many different new concepts for modeling the stationary glide of a paraglider or for predicting dangerous flight situations.
-Nevertheless, it should be seen as a further development of the concepts presented in the original paper **Flying at the Limit** dated 10/24/2022.
+Nevertheless, it should be seen as a further development of the concepts presented in the original paper **Fliegen am Limit** dated 10/24/2022.
 In order to create comparable results and evaluations, a quality analysis is appropriate at the end of this research report.

 In the original work, the quality of the modeling of the stationary glide was checked by comparing the force resultant of lift and drag forces calculated by the model, which contains all previously processed variables such as velocity data, approximation functions and coefficients, with the expected weight force.
 In stationary glide in an unaccelerated, stable state, the weight force and the force resultant must cancel each other out.
 More on this can be found in the paper, but this relationship is the basis for the quality test.